 Penang has undoubtedly some of the best foodie finds in Malaysia.
 From street food to fine dining, it’s worth the calories but hey, who’s counting anyway?
-Our Penang food guide features ten delicious bites that keep the locals and tourists coming back for seconds (and thirds, and fourths).
+Our Penang food guide features ten must-try food experiences that keep the locals and tourists coming back for seconds (and thirds, and fourths).

 Where: Char Kuey Teow hawker stall, intersection of Anson Road and Siam Road, Georgetown

-It’s practically an unofficial commandment of Penang tourism – thou shalt have a plate of char kuey teow, and thou shalt like it.
-A good serving of char kuey teow can be found everywhere in Penang, but when it comes to tantalising your taste buds with something a little different, and slightly spicier, get in line for this uncle’s popular, and seriously unhealthy (but everything delicious is, right?) noodles topped with lap cheong (Chinese sausage), cockles, chives, bean sprouts and chunks of crispy fried lard.
+It’s practically an unofficial commandment of Penang tourism – thou shalt have a plate of char kway teow, and thou shalt like it.
+A good serving of char kway teow can be found everywhere in Penang, but when it comes to tantalising your taste buds with something a little different, get in line for this uncle’s popular, and seriously unhealthy (but amazeballs!) noodles stir-fried with lap cheong (Chinese sausage), cockles, chives, bean sprouts and chunks of crispy fried lard.

 #4 Sugar, (More Sugar), & Everything Nice!